 Today, one increasingly finds the impetus being given to eco-friendly cars.
-Conventional cars are no longer the go-to option for the driver out there in a time where one is riding high on high-end technology.
+Conventional cars are no longer the go-to option for the driver out there in a time when one is riding high on high-end technology.
 Decades back, one may not have even conceived climate change playing a part in impacting the way we commute.

 But conventions are outdated and evolution is the order of the day.
 Especially in these times marked by rabid environmental concerns, corporates stymied by the need to persist with environmental-pro manufacturing and car technologies, the end-user has to choose wisely.
 And he has to choose between hybrid cars and electric vehicle(s).